SparVAR: Exploring Sparsity in Visual AutoRegressive Modeling for Training-Free Acceleration: Method

 \subsection{Cross-Scale Local Sparse Attention}

-\paragraph{Motivation.} Building upon the cross-scale sparse pattern reuse introduced in $CS^4A$, we further observe that in deep layers of pretrained VAR models, attention activation at later high-resolution scales primarily concentrates on two regions: (i) \textbf{attention sink} formed by early scales, and (ii) \textbf{spatial locality} both within and across adjacent scales.
-Hence, instead of relying on mapped sparse indices from decision scale, directly exploiting these structural sparsity priors allows for greater acceleration benefits.
-Moreover, recent advances~\cite{flashattention,flashattention2,flashattention3,triton,tilelang,flexattention} in AI system for efficient operator optimization demonstrate that defining sparsity at the \textbf{block granularity} fully leverages modern GPU hardware features, achieving extreme operator acceleration.
-Inspired by these insights, we propose \textbf{Cross-Scale Local Sparse Attention (CSLA)}, which constructs an efficient \textbf{block-wise sparse attention kernel} guided by sink and locality priors, further accelerating VAR inference while maintaining high-fidelity generation.
+\textbf{Motivation.} Building upon the cross-scale sparse pattern reuse introduced in $CS^4A$, we further observe that in deep layers of pretrained VAR models, attention activation at later high-resolution scales primarily concentrates on two regions: (i) \textbf{attention sink} formed by early scales, and (ii) \textbf{spatial locality} both within and across adjacent scales.
+Hence, instead of relying on mapped sparse indices from decision scale $S$, directly exploiting these structural sparsity priors allows for greater acceleration benefits.
+Moreover, recent advances~\cite{flashattention,flashattention2,flashattention3,triton,tilelang,flexattention,mva} in AI system for efficient operator optimization demonstrate that defining sparsity at the \textbf{block granularity} fully leverages modern GPU hardware features, achieving extreme operator acceleration.
+Inspired by these insights, we propose \textbf{Cross-Scale Local Sparse Attention ($CSLA$)}, which constructs an efficient \textbf{block-wise sparse attention kernel} guided by sink and locality priors, further accelerating VAR inference while maintaining high-fidelity generation.

 \textbf{Cross-Scale Local Mapping.} To exploit the observed spatial locality in VAR attention activation, we define a cross-scale local mapping function that restricts each query token to attend only to its nearby key–value tokens across scales.
-For each query token $\mathbf{q}$ at scale $k$, we first identify its corresponding spatial location $(x_\mathbf{q}^{(k)}, y_\mathbf{q}^{(k)})$ and compute its aligned coordinates in the key grid of a historical scale $h \in \{0, 1, ..., k-1, k\}$:
+For each query token $\mathbf{q}$ at scale $k$, we first identify its corresponding spatial location $(x_\mathbf{q}^{(k)}, y_\mathbf{q}^{(k)})$ and compute its aligned coordinates in the key grid of a historical scale $h \in \{1, ..., k-1, k\}$: where $(H_h, W_h)$ denotes the spatial resolution of historical scale $h$.
+Each query thus attends to a local neighborhood centered at $(\tilde{x}_\mathbf{q}^{(k\to h)}, \tilde{y}_\mathbf{q}^{(k\to h)})$ with a per-scale window radius $r_h$, forming a token-wise local sparse mask Intuitively, $\mathbf{M}_{\text{local}}^{(k,h)}(\mathbf{q},\mathbf{k})$ identifies whether key $\mathbf{k}$ lies within the local neighborhood of query $\mathbf{q}$ after rescaling between the two scales.
+Meanwhile, a small number of early-scale tokens, denoted by the ``sink region'' $\mathcal{S}$, remain fully visible to all queries to preserve global context: Finally, we integrate the above local and sink masks into a unified \textbf{token-wise sparse mask} where $\vee$ denotes the logical OR operation across multiple historical scales.